-You can marble with nail polish, which I believe is one of the most common marbling craft methods.
+You can make creative projects by marbling with nail polish.
+I believe nail polish marbling is one of the most common marbling craft techniques or methods.
 When doing marbled projects with nail polish the materials you will need are fairly simple.
 Grab a few of your favorite nail polish colors, a disposable tin or plastic tray, wooden skewers to mix the paints, water and your item to marble.
 I marbled these gorgeous wooden bangles using nail polish.

 For shaving cream marbled projects, you also will need food coloring (I use simple liquid drops), a wooden skewer, a disposable tin or plastic try and your item to marble.
 I DIY marbled these canisters using shaving cream and many people loving dying Easter Eggs with shaving cream.